AprilArcus/carousel/README.md

   names, template strings and `Object.assign` throughout the inline styling system.

-* Tested in desktop Chrome‐latest, Safari‐latest and Firefox‐latest.
+* Tested in desktop Chrome 41, Safari 8 and Firefox 36.
-  Certain not to work on IE9 or lower due to dependency on flexbox support (although see [this commit](https://github.com/AprilArcus/carousel/commit/c2ec3c6ad26d885f00ca8abea896bf8dcae12c5e) for an approach utilizing
+  Certain not to work on IE 9 or lower due to dependency on flexbox support (although see [this commit](https://github.com/AprilArcus/carousel/commit/c2ec3c6ad26d885f00ca8abea896bf8dcae12c5e) for an approach utilizing
   `display: table-cell;`).
-IE10+ support is probably realistic, and the path toward supporting prefixed CSS in a general way while maintaing the purity of `render()` is clear: we detect prefixes before initializing React and then pass a key‐value store from standard
+IE 10 support is probably realistic, and the path toward supporting prefixed CSS in a general way while maintaing the purity of `render()` is clear: we detect prefixes before initializing React and then pass a key‐value store from standard